| Liposuction > Procedures Also known as lipoplasty, liposuction

 not be possible to achieve optimal results with a single surgical

 procedure and another surgery may be necessary.
-Back to Top
+Back to Top The results will be long-lasting It

 may take several months for the swelling to fully dissipate.
 As it does,